GSA/ITDB-schema/README.md

   * **Description of Issue:** Describe your issue here
   * **Associated Links:** Put internal and external links to resources or data related to this issue here

 When submitting issues on GitHub, do not include any sensitive data.
-If you have questions or issues pertaining to agency specific data, please directly contact [info@itdashboard.gov](mailto:info@itdashboard.gov).
+If you have questions or issues pertaining to agency specific data, please directly contact [itdashboardsupport@omb.eop.gov](mailto:itdashboardsupport@omb.eop.gov).

 ## Contributing to the Repo